nipy/nibabel/doc/source/devel/data_pkg_design.rst

 Using the data package
 ``````````````````````

-The programmer will want to use the data something like this:
+The programmer can use the data like this:

 .. testcode::